javedali99/geospatial-and-earth-science-data/README.md

 ---

-## 🌦️ Climate and Meteorological Data
+## 🌦️ Climate, Environmental and Meteorological Data

-Climate and meteorological datasets provide crucial information for understanding and analyzing atmospheric conditions, historical trends, and future projections.
+Climate, environmental and meteorological datasets provide crucial information for understanding and analyzing atmospheric conditions, historical trends, and future projections.
 These datasets support a variety of applications, including climate change research, agricultural planning, disaster risk assessment, and weather forecasting.

 Below is a list of widely used datasets, offering global and regional climate information such as temperature, precipitation, wind, humidity, and more.